Consensys/security-workshop-for-devs/README.md

 ## Preparation

-How to get set up to participate in the workshop.
+In this workshop you'll get a sneak peek into the future: We'll be using the latest experimental build of [Mythril Classic] as well as [Mythril Platform](https://mythril.ai) prototypes we have built together with the [Truffle](https://truffleframework.com) and [Guardrails](https://www.guardrails.io) teams.
+Here's how to get set up for the workshop.

 ### Getting Metamask and Testnet ETH